emoracle/oracle-apex-as-a-container/README.md

 - Ensure Docker is running before executing the script.
 - Verify all required environment variables are correctly set.
 - Check Docker and script logs for any error messages if the container fails to start or APEX/ORDS setup does not complete.
+- /etc/yum/vars/ociregion file is deleted from yum an recreated empty to force dnf/yum to go to yum.oracle.com

 ## Contributing